Kaiwhakararangi Tohu Hauora

 Current job prospects

-Pay for clinical coders varies, depending on their experience and qualifications, and the size and location of the hospital they work for.
+Pay for clinical coders varies depending on their experience and qualifications.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)